deton57/OKE-GitOps/part3.md

 flux-system   hello-kubernetes   True    Release reconciliation succeeded   3m32s
 ```

-10. Now let's verify that all resource is in running state:
+10. Verify that all resource is in running state:
 ```
 kubectl get pod
 ```